smbutterfield/ibmt17-18/_23-pc-set-manipulation/a1-ex-mod12transnormform.md

 - Then add 5 to each number
 - For any resulting number greater that 11, convert that number to its lowest possible integer using mod12 from above.
     - For example, if you were to get 13, you would need to subtract 12 to get 1.
-- With you new set of integers and convert those numbers back into pitch letter names.
+- Convert this new set of integers into pitch letter names.

 Did you get the same result as when you transposed the pitches using the traditional method for pitch transposition?
 If so, why does this work?
 What do the numbers for integer notation *actually* represent?
 (Hint: it is not the assigned pitches.)